 Best Farmhouse: Southern Enterprises Cardwell Distressed Farmhouse Dining Table

 Size: 60 x 35 x 30.75 inches | Material: Poplar wood, ash veneer | Seating Capacity: 6 people | Shape: Rectangular

 Low weight capacity

 This table measures 60 x 35 inches, making it the perfect small-to-medium size for your dining room or kitchen nook.
-One thing to note, though, is that it has a 50-pound weight capacity, so it might not be ideal for, say, turkey dinners with lots of side dishes.
+Since it only has a 50-pound weight capacity, it's best for regular daily use rather than large meals with lots of side dishes or heavy dinnerware.